 Quick Facts: Exchange Programs

-Exchange programs offer University of Guelph students the opportunity to take courses at another institution (the host institution) for a defined period of time and receive credit toward their undergraduate degree at the University of Guelph (their home institution).
-These programs operate under formal agreements between the University of Guelph (the home institution) and the host institution.
+Exchange programs offer University of Guelph students the opportunity to take courses at a partner institution (the host institution) for a defined period of time and receive credit toward their undergraduate degree at the University of Guelph (their home institution).
+These programs operate under formal agreements between the University of Guelph and the host institution.

 Students who are interested in attending an institution abroad where a formal exchange agreement does not exist with the University of Guelph should consider the Letter of Permission process.
 For further information please see the UAIC QuickFact sheet for Letter of Permission.